florwilyn/Yosemite-Labs-/README.md

-Place script in the same folder containing the mail documents.
+Place script in the same folder containing the email documents.

 **To execute the script, go to the folder and use the command in the command line:**